 - We'll provide sound.

-- Our caller's mic is a wired mic, that can either be held or put on one of our stands.
+- Our caller's mic is a wired mic on a stand.

 - If you have a mic you prefer, you're welcome to bring it.

-- If you would like a caller monitor let us know in advance and we can set you up with one.
+- If you would like a caller monitor let our sound person know and they can set you up with one.